Weston-on-Trent: 19th century

 to others.
 By 1871 only just after a half of the remaining population was still working on the land.
 Sidings had been built in the village and trains were loaded with milk, parcel post and freight for Weston and nearby villages.
 Weston was again the local centre of activity with Shardlow and Aston also channelling their trade through the station at Weston.

 The railway revolution substantially reduced the traffic on the rivers and canals, but at Weston there was an extended life.
 The mill at King's Mill was a useful source of power and was relatively close to the gypsum quarries at Chellaston and Aston on Trent.
 Because of this a circuitous route was devised that must have involved considerable effort.
-The stone once quarried was loaded onto a purpose built tramway so that the stone could be pulled to the canal near Aston.
+The stone once quarried was loaded onto a purpose-built tramway so that the stone could be pulled to the canal near Aston.
 From here the stone was loaded into canal barges and moved the short distance to Weston Cliff where it was again unloaded and craned onto river barges that took the stone again on the short trip to King's Mill.
 Here the stone was again unloaded, ground into plaster and then sent back by the same circuitous route via the river barges to Weston Cliff and then the product was taken to Pegg's works on the canal at Derby.
-There was a £400 pound a year charge for the power of the mill, but the rest of this effort was achieved with animal and human effort.
+There was a £400 a year charge for the power of the mill, but the rest of this effort was achieved with animal and human effort.

-The last 100 years
+20th and 21st centuries

-The novelist H. D. Everett (1851-1923) lived in the Old Vicarage in the village and died there.
+The novelist H. D. Everett (1851–1923) lived in the Old Vicarage in the village and died there.

 1937 saw a significant change in the lifestyle of the village with the arrival of piped water.
 This allowed a public sewer to be built and the ten council houses were given hot and cold water at a cost of under £520.
 The piped water supply had cost just under £50,000.

 There were two ferries at Weston, one at Weston Cliff and the other at King's Mill which ceased trade in 1942.
 This ferry crossed the river at the end of King's Mill Lane closest to Castle Donington.
 After World War II Weston-on-Trent became home to the Ukrainian Youth Association (CYM) in the UK, which took over one of the camps which had been set up during the War.
 One of these camps had hosted concerts by Vera Lynn, Glenn Miller and Ivy Benson.

 The last shop in Weston closed in 1998.
 In 2009The Old Plough was closed and subsequently demolished.
 This pub had been in almost continuous operation as a victuallers since at least 1829 when Francis Henshaw operated it as a combined pub and ploughmakers.
 At that time there were three pubs.